top of page

 Taking Care of Our Own

-We prioritize quality over quantity when it comes to addressing the critical issue of veteran and first responder suicide.
-Through our experience, we have found that the most impactful way to make a difference is by providing the best education and trained SERVICE DOGS to those in need.
+Focusing on quality over quantity has always been central to the mission of addressing veteran and first responder suicide.
+Experience has shown that the most effective way to make a lasting impact is by offering top-tier education and professionally trained SERVICE DOGS to those in need.

-We strive for the utmost quality, beginning with selecting puppies that have been thoroughly vetted through TTK9, where they begin their journey to become Foundation Dogs®.
-Each handler undergoes TTK9's Pet Trainer class, where they learn valuable skills in training pets through our Build a Battle Buddy Program, where they continue down the pipeline for advanced training.
+We strive for the utmost quality, beginning with selecting puppies that have been thoroughly vetted through our channels, where they begin their journey to become task trained service dogs.
+Each handler undergoes a service dog training class, where they learn valuable skills in training service dogs through our Service Paws Academy.
 We prioritize finding the perfect match between pup and its trainer, considering individual needs and strengths to maximize success.

 Not Forgotten